kragen/derctuo/markdown/bok-outline.md

 The source code of his pages (in a Pandoc-implemented language derived from Markdown) is accessible by appending .page to the URL.
-He says the whole thing is kept in Git, but I don't know where.
+He says the whole thing is kept in Git, but I don’t know where.